 To remind you that as an e-commerce company you can no longer ignore m-commerce as an important channel, here are the stats, the trends and the new things in mobile retail.

-- An increased level in trust: An increased number of people are comfortable shopping via their mobile devices because the general level of trust has significantly increased with the diminishing number of security issues.
+An increased number of people are comfortable shopping via their mobile devices because the general level of trust has significantly increased with the diminishing number of security issues.
 Moreover, the digital native consumers who have grown up with technology are less likely to fear the medium.

-- Sites are being made suited for mobile: With mobile seeing the largest online footprint, e-commerce merchants are taking care to make themselves available on mobile.
+With mobile seeing the largest online footprint, e-commerce merchants are taking care to make themselves available on mobile.
 This means that the sites are optimised for easy mobile viewing, more people are investing in mobile apps, and many brands are gearing towards the mobile-first experience.
 With easier site-navigation and an experience catering to the unique browsing patterns and challenges on mobile, the results are seen in the increased mobile conversion.

-- The checkout is expedited.
 With the growing popularity of mobile shopping, the mobile checkout experiences have gotten more convenient.
 With the one-page checkout, the various payment options provided and the option of digital wallets (like PayPal, Amazon Pay and Paytm), just the checkout out experience has contributed to improved mobile conversion at 10%.

-- M-commerce is here to stay: Unlike other trends, m-commerce isn’t going to phase out; it is here to stay.
+Unlike other trends, m-commerce isn’t going to phase out; it is here to stay.

 - Mobile conversions have seen a 30% increase in the span of a year.

 - In the past, m-commerce sales have accounted for 31% of the total revenue.
 This number is only increasing with time.

 - Desktop still matters as it currently attests to a higher AOV than mobile (53%), but the mobile numbers are only going upwards!